fastly/fastly-rails/README.md

 end
 ````

 We have left these out intentially, as they could potentially cause issues when running locally or testing.
+If you do use these, pay attention, as using callbacks could also inadvertently overwrite HTTP Headers like Cache-Control or Set-Cookie and cause responses to not be properly cached.

 ### Service id